Skip to definition.

 - ban, banning, forbiddance

-Verb: forbid (forbade,forbidden,forbidding, also forbad) fur'bid
+Verb: forbid (forbade,forbidden,forbidding, also forbad) fu(r)'bid or for'bid

-"I forbid you to call me late at night"
+"I forbid you to call me late at night";

 2. Keep from happening or arising; make impossible

-"My sense of tact forbids an honest answer"
+"My sense of tact forbids an honest answer";

 - prevent, forestall, foreclose, preclude